-- a) Cruise Overview - 1) This cruise began at Punta Arenas on 07 December and ended on 31 December 2015.
-Our system was only operated outside the Argentian EEZ. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+- a) Cruise Overview - 1) This cruise originated and terminated in Montevideo, Uruguay.
+We have data only outside the 200 nautical mile EEZ beginning 21 October and ending 0n03 December 2018. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
 We move the pCO2 data two scans earlier.

-R/V N. B. Palmer Cruise 15/11
+R/V N. B. Palmer Cruise 18/8